 It’s that time of the year when we are all set to explore and learn what the trend researchers and experts at Heimtextil unravel as the most promising trends for the upcoming year.
 I am very pleased to say that this time the forecast that they have come up with is not only inspiring but also my all time favorite subject of substance.
 I am sure the textile community will be equally delighted to explore and discover tomorrow’s design trends today.

-Below are the themes that would be detailed out more elaborately during the event.
+Below are the themes that will be detailed out more elaborately during the event.
 For now, catch a glimpse.

 According to Heimtextil, for many years, the lifestyle industry has asked “what is new this season?”
 Newness and cultural erosion are core drivers of lifestyle products, and the foundation of this began in the 20th century when shopping shifted from necessity-driven to pleasure-driven, and consumer products were no longer made to last a lifetime.
 Now is the time for a new perception of new itself, as both consumers and the industry are beginning to change existing systems and ways of working in different ways.
 Welcome to “Nothing New, Everything New”.

 The first two decades of this millennium brought several challenges for industry and trade – above all, the current coronavirus pandemic.
 But crises are also drivers of innovations.
 In the textile industry, digitalization and sustainability are currently omnipresent innovation topics.
 The coronavirus pandemic ensures that both topics are becoming even more important in the home textile industry.
 Heimtextil Trends 21/22 provide an overview of the status quo of those developments.